Chapter 1:

 The two hummed along to the music as they continued driving.
 Their destination was Satsuki’s apartment all the way in Kanagawa.

-That was until Satsuki’s phone started ringing.
+That was until Satsuki’s phone began ringing.

 The boy’s aunt kept her eyes on the road.